jjatria/plugin_jjatools/readme.md

 If not, then you can use the general instructions below:

-1. Download [the contents of the repo][zip] (this readme is not necessary) and extract into a folder called `plugin_jjatools` in your Praat preferences directory.
-The exact location of this depends on your operating system, so please [check the documentation][preferences].
+1. Download [the contents of the repo][zip] and extract into a folder called `plugin_jjatools` in your Praat preferences directory.
+This means that the directory structure should look like this:

+    [preferences directory]
+      ├─[other plugins]
+      ├─plugin_jjatools
+      │   ├─[other directories and files]
+      │   └─setup.praat
+      ├─buttons5
+      └─prefs5

+   The exact location of the preferences directory depends on your operating system, so please [check the documentation][preferences].

 2. Restart Praat.

 [praat]: www.praat.org